Condition of State Highways -5c

 Missourians have repeatedly told MoDOT that keeping roads smooth is a top priority.
 Over the years, MoDOT has been able to fund pavement improvement projects on thousands of miles of state highways.

-MoDOT maintains 33,808 miles of highway.
-For yearend 2022, the percentage of major highways in good condition is 89.2%, falling just below the target of 90%.
-The condition of minor and low-volume highways has improved to 80.7% and 74.3% respectively, both meeting the targets of 80% for minor-volume highways and 70% for low-volume highways.
+MoDOT maintains 33,811 miles of highway.
+For yearend 2024, the percentage of major highways in good condition is 88.9%, just below the target of 90% and a slight decrease from 2023 of 1%.
+The percentage of minor highways in good condition continues to stay above the target of 80% for 2023 increasing by 2.6% from 2023.
+The percentage of low-volume highways in good condition also continued to improve in 2024, increasing to 83.1%, well exceeding the 70% target for low-volume highways.

 Purpose of the Measure: